 * Q-Lock feedneck quickly clamps and adjusts to all high performance hoppers

 The Smart Parts Smart Parts 09 Impulse is newer, so it should be commonly available, both new and used.
-Check out the Places to Buy links below for places to purchase it new.

 Does not come with all the allen keys needed to adjust things.

 When I opened this out of the box, the first thing I noticed was the finish on the gun and barrel....it is just stunning.
 I then charged the battery for 40 minutes, as instructed.
 Then, I put on my tank with just under 2,500psi left in it and my hopper and about 3 full pods and went into my backyard to test it out.
 Even at fast rates of fire, the consistancy of shots is incredible!
 Not only do they all go the same distance, but they also all shot in a tiny little cluster, which makes it even better.
 Also, I noticed the psi on my tank was around 1,300.
 That means I shot a hopper and 3 pods, that's around 500 paintballs, and I only used 1200psi, which is amazing air efficeincy.